PipedreamHQ/docs/docs/notebook/inspector/README.md

 ### Dest.
 (Destinations)

-If you've configured any [destinations](/notebook/destinations/), the **Dest** field shows the number of destinations we successfully delivered the event to, over the number of destinations you've configured for this pipeline.
+If you've configured any [destinations](/notebook/destinations/), the **Dest** field shows the number of destinations we successfully delivered the event to, over the number of destinations you've configured for this workflow.

 For example, if you've added one destination and your event was successfully delivered, you'll see `1/1` in this field: